 - Point-to-edge (line): The Distance tool calculates the distance between a set of point type spatial objects and the closest edge of a set of line type spatial objects.
 An example is calculating the distance from the records in a customer file (point type) to the nearest interstate highway (edge of line spatial type).

 - Point-to-edge (polygon ): The Distance tool calculates the distance between a set of point type spatial objects and the closest edge of a set of polygon type spatial objects.

 - When the points are contained within the polygons, you can choose one of two options: Return a distance of zero, or Return the distance to the nearest edge.
 If the point is located inside of a polygon the Distance tool returns a negative number for the distance to the edge of the containing polygon.

 - When the points are contained outside of the polygons, you can also choose to have the Distance tool calculate the Nearest Interior point within the nearest edge of a polygon.

 - While this method of calculating distance takes the curvature of the Earth into consideration, it is not a routing routine and does not follow street patterns or honor physical barriers such as bodies of water.

-- Choose the Spatial Object Fields to calculate the distance between.
+- Choose the Spatial Object Fields to calculate the distance between them.

 - Point or Centroid Source: The source must be a point or the centroid of a polygon to measure from.